NUJ condemns Belfast death threat

 The NUJ has appealed to politicians and others who may have influence with the UDA to have the threat withdrawn.

-The name of the NUJ member is not being releases at this time.
+The name of the NUJ member is not being released at this time.

 Michelle Stanistreet, NUJ General Secretary, said journalists would not be intimidated by such threats and must be allowed to carry out their work without the threat of violence from any quarter.